-Capella has both technical and corporate options for master’s students:
+Capella has an online option for master’s students:

 If you’re in healthcare, be sure to check out the CSS’s online Master of Science in Health Informatics.
-This rigorous two-year program uses real clinical data and patient info in courses such as systems design & software development, usability, and healthcare data analytics.
-Students can also earn eligibility to sit for the CPHI credential exam in the final semester of study.
+This two-year program uses real clinical data and patient info in courses such as systems design & software development, usability, and healthcare data analytics.

 Data Science Scholarships in Minnesota

 We’ve highlighted university scholarships that can specifically be applied to the school’s data program.
 However, the Graduate Studies Office will have more info on general scholarships and alternative financing options.
-For example, the University of St. Thomas’s Financial Aid section; UMN’s Office of Graduate Studies Fellowships & Grants; and Saint Mary’s Graduate Financial Aid Scholarships section all have helpful links.
+For example, the University of St. Thomas’s Financial Aid section and Saint Mary’s Graduate Financial Aid Scholarships section all have helpful links.